Nkosana-263/alx-low_level_programming/0x00-hello_world/README.md

 nkosana@ubuntu:~/c/0x00$
 ```

 ## Task 6.

-Size is not grandeur, and territory does not make a nation
+> "Size is not grandeur, and territory does not make a nation." — Thomas Henry Huxley

 [`6-size.c`](6-size.c)
 Prints the size of various types on the computer it is compiled and run on.